-We hope that many of our alumni and friends in Greece will be able to join us for this inaugural Hughesians event in Athens!
-The evening will start with an out-of-hours tour of the National Historical Museum, followed by dinner with an Acropolis view at Zillers’ Roof Garden restaurant.
+We were delighted to be joined by our alumni and friends in Greece for this inaugural Hughesians event in Athens!
+We were very fortunate to enjoy an out-of-hours tour of the National Historical Museum, followed by dinner with an Acropolis view at Zillers’ Roof Garden restaurant.

 Last night’s lecture was delivered by Dr Dan Jackson, former visiting fellow at Northumbria University and author of the award winning book The Northumbrians, North-East England and Its People: A New History (2019).